-We’ve reached the end of Grandma’s Hot Cranberry Tea recipe.
+We’ve reached the end of the Hot Cranberry Tea recipe.
 I hope you enjoyed it.

-Let me know in the comments below, let me know how you liked this easy homemade hot cranberry tea recipe and what your favorite recipe is using cranberries.
-I will be posting lots more recipes featuring this nutritional powerhouse fruit!
+In the comments below, let me know how you liked this easy homemade hot cranberry tea recipe and what your favorite recipe is using cranberries.
+I will be posting more recipes featuring this nutritional powerhouse fruit!